alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 Working with JavaScript Promises is easy when you have to handle just one or two.
 What if you have to handle more Promise at once?
 Fortunately, JavaScript offers some methods that will make this easier for you.
 These methods are `all(),` `allSettled(),` `race()` and `any()`.

-All these methods accept an iterable object such as an array.
+All these methods accept an iterable object, like an array for example.
 This object contains Promises you want to invoke.
 The difference is that each of these methods works in a different way and leads to different results.
 So, let's take a look at each.

 ### Promise.all()